dowjones/dj-dna-streams-javascript/README.md

 There are 2 ways to pass configuration variables to the app.*

 Option 1.
 Modify the 'customerConfig.json' file.
 In this project's root you will find the 'customerConfig.json' file.
 Add your service account ID and your subscription ID(s).
-Remember that this file follows the JSON data format.
 Ensure your additions follow the JSON data format conventions.

 or